redis/redis-doc/topics/clients.md

 The mechanism first attempts to disconnect clients that use the most memory.
 It disconnects the minimal number of clients needed to return below the `maxmemroy-clients` threshold.

-`maxmemroy-clients` defines the maximum aggregate memory usage of all clients connected to redis.
+`maxmemroy-clients` defines the maximum aggregate memory usage of all clients connected to Redis.
 In its calculation it takes into account all the memory used by the client connections: both the [query buffer](#query-buffer-hard-limit), the output buffer and various other intermediate buffers.

 Note that the replica and master connections aren't part of the client eviction mechanism.
 These connections will never be evicted.